 6427 N. Sheridan Road,

 Built in 1926 for the Marks Brothers circuit, this was one of the largest movie palaces on Chicago’s Far North Side, located in Rogers Park.
-The Granada Theater was opened September 18, 1926 with a Jack Haskell stage show “Eastern Nights” and on the screen Belle Bennett in “The Lilly”.
-The Wurlitzer 4 manual 20 rank thatre organ was opened by organist Alfred F. Brown The proscenium was 60ft wide and the stage 32ft deep.
+The Granada Theatre was opened September 18, 1926 with a Jack Haskell stage show “Eastern Nights” and on the screen Belle Bennett in “The Lilly”.
+The Wurlitzer 4 manual 20 rank theatre organ was opened by organist Alfred F. Brown The proscenium was 60ft wide and the stage 32ft deep.
 Seating was provided for 3,448, with 1,833 in the orchestra level and 1,615 seats in the balcony.
-On November 18, 1932, the theater was acquired by the Publix/Balaban & Katz chain and it was briefly closed, reopening on July 29, 1933 with John Barrymore in “Reunion In Vienna” & Laurel & Hardy in “Me and My Pal”.
-The Granada Theater was originally designed by Edward Eichenbaum (of the firm of Levy & Klein) for both live stage shows and movies, but by the 1940’s, was only showing films.
-On November 19, 1975 the World Premiere of Jack Nicholson in “One Flew Over the Cuckoo’s Nest” was held at the Granada Theater, with Jack Nicholson & Louise Fletcher appearing ‘in person’.
+On November 18, 1932, the theatre was acquired by the Publix/Balaban & Katz chain and it was briefly closed, reopening on July 29, 1933 with John Barrymore in “Reunion In Vienna” & Laurel & Hardy in “Me and My Pal”.
+The Granada Theatre was originally designed by Edward Eichenbaum (of the firm of Levy & Klein) for both live stage shows and movies, but by the 1940’s, was only showing films.
+On November 19, 1975 the World Premiere of Jack Nicholson in “One Flew Over the Cuckoo’s Nest” was held at the Granada Theatre, with Jack Nicholson & Louise Fletcher appearing ‘in person’.
 It remained open as a movie theatre, operated by Plitt Theatres until the late-1970’s.

-The Granada Theater was used for rock concerts sporadically during the early to mid-1980’s, but eventually closed entirely.
+The Granada Theatre was used for rock concerts sporadically during the early to mid-1980’s, but eventually closed entirely.

 It was torn down in 1990, after being stripped of all its remaining decoration.
 An apartment/retail complex (named for the Granada) was constructed in its place.